 The book of Job gives us a vivid picture of a man lamenting to God.
 There are a lot of telling details in the story.
 For example, Job accepts his suffering from God fairly quietly until his friends start to badger him with religious platitudes.
 Also, Job never gets the explanation of what is happening behind the scenes as we do.
 Job begins to lament in chapter 3, and the laments escalate all the way through chapter 37, interspersed with his friends’ comments.
 God finally addresses Job in chapter 38, but gives no explanation – only a reminder of who he is.
 As we wonder if we can legitimately address God in lament (like Job), or whether we should stick to “safe” areas (like Job’s friends), pay close attention to the closing of the book.

-Job 23 - “Even today my complaint is bitter;
+23 - 2 “Even today my complaint is bitter;

 if only I could go to his dwelling!